 Anglers can begin targeting smallmouths on the mid-May opener, as well, though only on a catch-and-release basis through the end of the month.
-“If I had to choose to fish just one lure for smallmouths on Mille Lacs,” says Roach, “it would be a tube bait, specifically an Impulse® Fatty Tube.
-It has just the right size and profile, and you can rig and fish it different ways.
+“If I had to choose to fish just one lure for smallmouths on Mille Lacs,” says Roach, “it would be a tube bait, it has just the right size and profile, and you can rig and fish it different ways.
 It’s just very versatile.”

-At the same time Roach urges anglers not to abandon rocks and weedlines entirely.
+At the same time, Roach urges anglers not to abandon rocks and weedlines entirely.
 “There are some really great weedlines on Mille Lacs where pitching a jig will work all summer,” he says.
 “And if the wind has been blowing across a rock pile for a few days, try dropping the trolling motor and working along the edge.
-Pitch a Paddle Minnow up on the pile, let it fall to bottom and give it a rip.
+Pitch a Paddle Minnow up on the pile, let it fall to the bottom, and give it a rip.
 Let it fall and rip it again—all the way to the boat.
-It’s really fun and exciting, and you can catch a lot of fish versus that live-bait style of fishing.”
+It’s really fun and exciting, and you can catch a lot of walleye versus that live-bait style of fishing.”

-Late summer is also the time to search for smallies on deep, isolated structure, he explains.
-The typical rockpiles will still produce, but boulder-size rocks—singles, pairs or small groups—are sure to hold big fish now.
+Late summer is also the time to search for smallmouth on deep, isolated structures, he explains.
+The typical rockpiles will still produce, but boulder-sized rocks—singles, pairs, or small groups—are sure to hold big fish now.
 The trouble is; you won’t find them on any lake map and only a blood relative might—emphasis on might—give up the location of a known hotspot like this.

 If your sonar search does reveal one of these treasures, save the waypoint and keep it to yourself.
 Then, Roach recommends, break out a Swivel-Head Jig and 3-inch Smelt Minnow and work it around the boulder(s).
 Follow that up with a Smelt Minnow on a drop-shot rig, with the hook point running into the chin and out the nose.
 “You don’t have to do much; just pitch it and hold the bait still,” he says.
 Water movement will give the bait enough action to attract a smallie’s attention.